Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## Check vCores

 Your company has purchased a certain number of vCores assigned the main account. vCores (CPU core voltage) define the computing power of an instance for the execution of parallel processes as well as database queries.
-Idle times, such as calls waiting for a response from external service providers, are not considered.
+Idle times are not considered, for example calls waiting for a response from external service providers.
 If an instance has not enough vCore capacity, the processor then starts to run the processes and database queries one after the other instead of running them in parallel.
 This means that the processing speed is slowed down significantly if the number of vCores assigned is unsufficiently.

 > [INFO] The vCores define the power for running parallel processes.
 They do not define the power for running a single process.
 Assigning more vCores will not speed up single processes!

 If a sandbox is created, it is assigned a number of vCores from the main account.
-This reduces the number of vCores available there.
-The transfer of vCores from the main account to a sandbox may take some time (about 5 minutes).
+This reduces the number of vCores available for the main account.
+Note, the transfer of vCores from the main account to a sandbox may take some time (about 5 minutes).
 Actindo has an eye on the capacity utilization of your vCores.
 Isolated overruns will have no other effect than slowing down the speed of your processes.
 But if your vCore capacity is permanently over the limit, Actindo will contact you.

 The engine room allows you to monitor the required vCores of the current instance.
 With the vCore dashlet, you can monitor the needs of the last two hours.